abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 animal.ageGetter.apply(stripeyAnimal); // 2
 ```

-### the argument object in every JS function
+### The arguments object

-This object is an array-like object available in every function.
+> The arguments object object is an array-like object available in every JS function.

-say you write something like
+Let's say you write something like
 `var x = Array.prototype.slice.call(argument, 1);` - the return value you'll
 get for `x` is `every element of the x object from index 1 onwards.`
 ```